LilianNgonadi/Netflix-Project/README.md

 ![Sentiment Analysis](SentimentAnalysis.png "Sentiment Analysis")

-# Sentiment distribution by release year
+# Sentiment Distribution By Release Year

 The chart reveals that Netflix content descriptions are predominantly positive across all years from 2014 to 2021.
 There is a consistent presence of negative and neutral sentiments, but they are significantly fewer in comparison to positive sentiments.
 The trend also shows a peak in content descriptions around 2018.
 This analysis indicates Netflix's strategy of using positive language to market its content effectively.